-Any or all of the shares subject to the lock-up agreements may be released for sale in the public market prior to expiration of the lock-up period at the discretion of Wachovia Capital Markets, LLC and Piper Jaffray & Co.
-Sales of our common stock in the public market, or the perception that those sales may occur, could cause the market price of our common stock to decline.
+Any or all of the shares subject to the lock-up agreements referred to above may be released for sale in the public market prior to expiration of the applicable lock-up periods at the discretion of Wachovia Capital Markets, LLC and Piper Jaffray & Co.
 For additional information, see "Shares Eligible for Future Sale" and "Underwriting."